(Last updated: August 10, 2021)

 1. Mobile shopping

 Currently, about 49% of online purchases are made through a mobile device.
-In 2021, we expect the scales will tip, with an estimated 53.9% of digital purchases to be made on mobile devices instead of desktops and laptops.
+In 2021, the scales are tipping, with an estimated 53.9% of digital purchases to be made on mobile devices instead of desktops and laptops.
 As the generation that spends the most time on their phones, Gen Zers are the primary target for mobile shopping.